AkhilaMangipudi/C-and-Python-Practice/README.md

 # LeetCode
-#Contains code of all my Leetcode problems
+#Contains code of all the LeetCode problems solved by me